 If an employee can be expected to have to lift people out of dangerous situations which can happen quite regularly, but has not had proper training on how to do that, or has not been given the proper equipment to deal with the situation, then this could give rise to liability on the part of the employer.

-And of course members of the emergency services are not always engaged in emergencies all of the time: a lot of the work-related duties that individuals in the emergency services will be expected to carry out may be quite routine tasks, where accidents can arise if inappropriate or inadequate training and equipment is provided.
+And of course, members of the emergency services are not always engaged in emergencies all of the time: a lot of the work-related duties that individuals in the emergency services will be expected to carry out may be quite routine tasks, where accidents can arise if inappropriate or inadequate training and equipment are provided.

 Nurses who are assaulted in the course of their duties may be entitled to the benefit of the Serious Physical Assault at Work Scheme & Injury Allowance.
 See also this PDF download.

 Speak to our legal team now about your case.
 Call us Freephone on:

 Request A Call Back